dbt-labs/docs.getdbt.com/website/docs/guides/migration/versions/04-upgrading-to-v1.4.md

 ---
 title: "Upgrading to v1.4 (prerelease)"
-description: New features and breaking changes for dbt Core v1.4
+description: New features and changes in dbt Core v1.4
 ---
 ### Resources